 Course Content

-Students will study 540 credits of specialist study in a range of Management topics.
+Students will study 540 credits of specialist study in a range of Management and research topics.
 The course is made up of 240 credits of taught study followed by a 300 Credit Research based thesis.

 The following modules will be studied.